Anjiembadi/Aircraft-Customer-Satisfaction/README.md

 ##  Project Overview

-This project uses **Machine Learning** to analyze airline customer data and predict satisfaction levels.
+This project analyzes airline customer data and builds a classification model to predict satisfaction levels.

 Helps airlines improve: